emily91418/Meeti/README.md

 Related Commands
 *   MeetiFriendProfileChangeNotification:

-    > Get notification when friend's information has been updated
+    > Get notification when a friend's information has been updated
 *   MeetiFriendImageChangeNotification:

-    > Get notification when friend's profile picture has been updated
+    > Get notification when a friend's profile picture has been updated
 *   MeetiGetMessageNotification:

     > Get notification when a group get text message